 10) We support the availability of first trimester abortions.
 We support any abortions in the event that the life of the mother is in danger.
 We support Planned Parenthood and the free availability of birth control.

 11) We are for the legalization of marijuana.
 For hard drugs we favor spending on prevention, education and rehabilitation rather than for incarceration.
 We do not believe in mandatory minimums for victimless crimes.
-We will repeal all forfeiture laws for drug crimes.
+We must repeal all forfeiture laws for drug crimes.
 We will severely curtail the use of civilians as informants for drug crimes.
 We will demilitarize the police and focus their attention on serious and violent crime.
 We believe the crime and drug problems are best solved by improving the economic situation of the lower classes.
 We know that crime and drug abuse goes down when standard of living goes up and when there are other things for young people to do.
 We need more community centers and organized activities for our youth, not prisons.
-We need to fight poverty so that drugs are not the most attractive avenue for people, both in terms of using and making a living.
-The lack of sufficient jobs for the working class is highly correlated with crime, while the availability of guns for the working class is not.
-The solutions to our crime problems lie in making jobs available, which would be easy and constitutional, not in making guns unavailable, which would be nearly impossible and unconstitutional.
+We need to fight poverty so that drugs are not the most attractive avenue for people, both in terms of recreation and making a living.
+The lack of sufficient jobs for the working class is highly correlated with crime and drug abuse.
+The solutions to our crime problems lie in making jobs available, which would be easy and constitutional.

-12) We will do away with the death penalty once and for all.
+12) We must do away with the death penalty once and for all with no exceptions.
 It is no disincentive to crime.
 It is race and class bias.
 It is more expensive to put inmates to death than to imprison them for life.
 Innocents inevitably are executed and that cannot be undone.
 Almost the entirety of the industrialized world has done away with the death penalty and much of the rest of the world as well.
 The list of countries that still employ this medieval punishment is a list of shame that we do not want to be on.

 15) We must raise capital gains taxes on a sliding scale.
 We can maintain the current 19% for low level investors but anybody making millions of dollars a year, or even a substantial portion of their living, purely on investment, and therefore are living largely off of the productive efforts of others, should not in addition pay lower taxes than everybody else.
 They must pay taxes in line with the income tax paid by others who actually work for a living.
-Also to this end we will support industry based on employee ownership to replace investor based industry.
+We support industry based on employee ownership instead of investor based industry.

 16) The Left identifies the following problem in the way the economy is currently structured.
 Big investors in stocks who sit on boards of directors are motivated almost entirely by the desire to raise the stock earnings and market price.
 Even the small investor's judgement becomes clouded by owning stocks.
 Individuals literally incur an irrational gambler's mentality.
-Anything that causes the stock price to go down is just simply bad, and anything that causes it to go up is just simply good.
+Anything that causes the stock price to go down is bad, and anything that causes it to go up is good.
 As such they pressure politicians to create business friendly conditions in society, no matter what the toll on humanity.
 And they pressure management to do whatever it takes to raise the earnings.
-Management, scared to lose their jobs, often do whatever it takes to survive, even if it means gross violations of human rights.
+Management, scared to lose their jobs, often will do whatever it takes to survive, even if it means gross violations of human rights.

 And so we have businesses implementing inhumane labor practices and doing other problematic things to squeeze out every penny for the investors.
 That is not every company in the country, but it is far too many.
 The more ruthless a company is, the more likely it is to survive and put the ethical companies out of business.
 So over time there's a trend towards to the worst.
 Evil acts are performed and stockholders shield themselves from moral responsibility by letting management worry about the details.
 Investors are good at finding ways to tell themselves that what is good for the stock price must somehow just be good for everybody.
 How often does a major stockholder view footage of the labor conditions on the factory floor in Indonesia where they have 11 year old children working with dangerous chemicals, so they can have a bit more wealth?
 They just crunch numbers and need not bother to expose themselves to those unpleasant aspects of their investments.
 They may even give themselves credit for creating jobs for children who otherwise might be unemployed.

 And management can in their minds blame the owners, arguing that they are just doing their job.
 And the viscous cycle goes on creating a powerfully entrenched culture of irresponsible investment.
-Now investment is an important aspect of the economy.
+Investment is an important aspect of the economy.
 We do not want to stop the small and medium person from buying stocks and trying their luck in the market.
 But there must be a firewall between the working man and those stockholders who have enough power to pressure management to put profit above all common decency.
-Workers are always at a disadvantage and unions have predictably obtained a bad reputation - mainly given to them by the corporation's media.
-Thus, naturally, workers must have effective unions and laws with teeth to protect them.
+Workers are always at a disadvantage and unions have predictably obtained a bad reputation in the corporate media.
+Workers must have effective unions and laws with teeth to protect them.
 Large scale investors must be regulated closely to protect workers, the environment and their customers.
 We believe that people want to do the right thing.
 When people are responsible for bad things, they always find a way to convince themselves that they are actually doing good things.
-Over time if people are compelled to recognize the true human impact of their actions regarding the companies they own, then a culture of responsible investment can certainly be fostered.
+Over time if people are compelled to recognize the true human impact of their actions regarding the companies they own, then a culture of responsible investment can be fostered.
 We only get away with it because we shield ourselves.
 This can be achieved through education.
 In the spirit of checks and balances, taxes on investment profits should result in information campaigns on responsible investment that can result in a positive evolution of our collective conscientiousness.

-17) Too much wealth is locked up in a miniscule group of fabulously wealthy.
+17) Too much wealth is locked up in a miniscule group of fabulously wealthy individuals.
 We must redistribute the wealth of the billionaire class.
 If the top 10% each gave 10% of their wealth we could all but pay off the national debt.
 That will not be an easy sell, but we must work for that kind of solution.
 Wealth redistribution sounds downright communist, however given the absurdly extreme concentration of wealth that has occurred; some amount of redistribution is the only sane thing to do in any form of society.
-Even a society that believes whole heartedly in capitalism cannot allow such extreme concentration that it destroys the fabric of society.
+Even a society that believes whole heartedly in capitalism cannot allow such extreme concentration that it destroys the fabric of society itself.

-20) We will support the equal rights of all minorities.
+20) We support the equal rights of all minorities.
 Law Enforcement must be one of the most regulated aspects of society to make sure the power is not abused by individuals charged with performing this necessary function.
 Racially biased law enforcement practices must be eliminated at any cost.
-The long term solution is to work to make our neighbors better places to live, so that illegal immigration is not the best option for so many people in the South.
+The long term solution to illegal immigration is to work to make our neighbors better places to live, so that illegal immigration is not the best option for so many people in the South.
 To date we have supported every kind of repressive and oppressive dictatorships south of our border.
 So it is no wonder they want to come here.
 The solution is not a bigger wall, the solutions lie in economic justice.

 21) We support alternative energy research.
 We are not anti-oil.
 We must however divert oil profits to good deeds and to search for alternative energies by way of solar, wind, tidal, geothermal, etc.

 22) We will break up monopolies, and make a few of them public that obviously should be.
 Some industries naturally result in monopolies.
 For example online auctions.
 The free market cannot create proper competition in such a domain.
 Such things need to belong to the people, for the people, and not to be run in the most fascist possible ways to extract maximum profits for a few rich investors.
 This is an example where the invisible hand of the market has brought us the most inferior product because the nature of the industry creates a natural monopoly and the benefits of competition are minimized.
 Online marketplaces like eBay should provide fantastic infrastructure for self-employment.
 We need to make such resources freely available to the people so they can use them in creative ways.
 As it is now, the monopolistic properties of eBay are designed to deliver maximum profit to the stockholders.
 Ebay proves that the industry cannot police itself but rather runs rampantly out of control with greed.
-We will not break up industries haphazardly or liberally, but a few key industries such as eBay must be made public.
+We should not break up industries haphazardly or liberally, but a few key industries such as eBay must be made public.
 The benefits far outweigh the costs of doing this.

 23) We support public transportation.
 We understand why the government has been coerced by the car industry to build all the roads for them, and bullied into not doing the same with rails for the train industry.
 We will reverse this situation.

 24) True American Left is strongly opposed to the policy of revoking the right to vote for those citizens convicted of crimes.
-For example, as a result of the laws revoking the right to vote, some 1/3 of black men in their 20's have lost the right to vote.
+For example, as a result of the laws revoking the right to vote, a large percent of black men in their 20's have lost the right to vote.
 This biases the voters to the Right.
 The right to vote must be fundamental and there must be no law revoking that right for any citizen under any circumstance.

 27) The peace dividend will give us plenty of resources to pay for the social programs that we need.
 However, we are realistic and we do understand that by putting an end to stealing the resources of other people and by curtailing Wall Street, that the total amount of wealth in the U.S. must decline.
-But we must do this, since we do not believe in doing anything for money and we understand the incalculable suffering caused by the greed of the wealthy class in the United States.
+But we must do this, since we cannot just do anything for money and we understand the incalculable suffering caused by the greed of the wealthy class in the United States.
 We have witnessed the deaths of literally tens of millions of innocent people - just the campaign of Gore and Clinton alone to restrict access to AIDS drugs to the poor in African resulted in millions of unnecessary deaths, all in the name of profit for one American corporation.
-The beneficiaries of these policies shield themselves from guilt by believing their own propaganda, but we will no longer buy into those lies because they are the greatest evils of our times.
-Honesty compels us to admit this and we will, loud and clear.
+The beneficiaries of these policies shield themselves from guilt by believing their own rhetoric, but we will no longer buy into those lies because they are the greatest evils of our times.
+Honesty compels us to admit this and we will admit it, loud and clear.